Mission Statement: Doctor Noize inspires creativity, curiosity and character through music, art and words.

 - A father of two action/adventure superhero daughters

 - The CEO, Creative Director & Performing Artist of Doctor Noize Inc.

 - A chart-topping family recording artist

-- A composer of musical theatre recordings for families
+- A commissioned composer of musical theatre stage shows

 - A groundbreaking Symphony Show performer

 - A Genius Camp Workshop teacher & Keynote Speaker